 You can see the overall shape as your trailer ramp comes together.

 You can make any adjustments you need to before everything is fully welded.
-If you weld fully, any mistakes mean that you have a full weld to deal with before you can fix the problem.
+When you weld fully, any mistakes mean that you have a full weld to deal with before you can fix the problem.

 TIP 4.
 Placing the Cross Members